mahmoudbettouch/CTF/BlackHatMEA/BHMEA2024/Reverse/Stealer/README.md

 ```
 ### Results of Decryption

-By applying the Python script to the encrypted strings, the following results were obtained:
+By applying the Python function to the encrypted strings, the following results were obtained:

 ```jsx
 print(smethod_16("zMaRPCbE0Gb4k/zB6ZNS3r1L34TENqMZD9RW6hkhoOE=", "nnrCOnrJyiwsACMwnkEJB"))